Zotero 2: Advanced Zotero Workshop

-You should have already taken the Zotero 1 Workshop and downloaded the prerequisite software (below).
+You should have already taken the Zotero 1 Workshop and downloaded the prerequisite software (below) in order to set up the linked attachment part.

 This guide should be followed in order of the numbered tabs above.